 Trainings are led by Phil T. Mistlberger and qualified CRT teachers.

-The 12 week long training takes place on Wednesday nights (7pm-10pm).
+The 12 week long training takes place on Wednesday or Thursday nights (7pm-10pm).
 Long term trainings are particular valuable for those wishing to deeply integrate the teachings into their daily lives.
 They are also excellent vehicles for connecting deeply with a group of fellow travelers who are equally committed to the process of waking up from relationship patterns that do not serve us.
-These trainings are led by Phil T. Mistlberger and assisted by CR Trainings teachers-in-training.
+These trainings are led by Phil T. Mistlberger or qualified CRT teachers.

 An important thing should be understood at the beginning.
 Conscious Relationship, as it’s meant here, is not concerned with the standard self-help formulas to achieve ‘happiness’ and ‘completion’ in the conventional romantic way.
 Not that there is anything wrong with happiness and the ideal of romantic completion, but we’re angling toward something deeper and more lasting.